 Building a great engineer client relationship isn’t easy.
-But if you know what to do, you’ll maximize your profits with satisfied customers.
+But if done right, you’ll maximize your profits and have satisfied customers.

-And to short circuit the process for you, I’m going to share 18 tips I’ve gathered over the years.
+I’m going to share 18 tips I’ve gathered over the years in working with clients.
 My experience includes working with awesome clients, down to nightmarish clients.
-Also, I’ve done work for huge private companies you’ve heard of, all the way to government customers.
+These clients are huge private companies you’ve heard of and big-name government agencies.

 #1 Define a project’s scope of work

-Work with your client to define a clear scope of work.
+Work with your client to define a clear work scope.
 Your client needs to understand exactly what they’ll receive at the end of their project.

 To start, review the project scope provided by your client.
 Read it in close detail.
 If a scope item is questionable in the beginning, it’ll more than likely become a can of worms in the future.
 So, ask ALL your questions now before you put together your cost.
 You don’t want ANY surprises down the road.

 Next, put all the scope items in writing, down to every last detail.
 This requirement applies to all types of engineering.
 When I write a work scope, I create a clear black and white boundary of my work.
 Then, if work comes up outside of my scope, I can point to the signed contract.
 This is a great way to avoid future finger-pointing.

 #2 Only do the work you’re an expert in

 Don’t try to do work in a specialty you have little to no experience in.
 This includes giving advice outside your domain of expertise.